CommunitySpecification/Community_Specification/governance-documents/participants.md

 # Participants enrolled in the {standard name} project
-Below is the list of [participants](governance-documents/5._Governance.md#1roles) in the CML Reference Data standard, who have committed to the [Community Specification Contributor License Agreement](governance-documents/0._CS_Contributor_License_Agreement.md).
+Below is the list of [participants](governance-documents/5._Governance.md#1roles) in the CML Reference Data standard, who have committed to the [FINOS Specification Contributor License Agreement](governance-documents/0._CS_Contributor_License_Agreement.md).

 ## Participants
 - Name, organization, Date of enrollment: MMM/DD/YYYY